gurkanusta/JobTrackPro/README.md

 | POST | /api/Jobs       | Create a new job         |
 | PUT  | /api/Jobs/{id}  | Update an existing job   |

 All endpoints are fully documented via **Swagger UI**.

 ---

 ##  Built-in Admin Panel

 Instead of using a heavy frontend framework, JobTrackPro includes a **single-file HTML admin dashboard**.

 - Located at:
-JobTrackPro.Api/wwwroot/index.html
+  `JobTrackPro.Api/wwwroot/index.html`
 - Automatically served by ASP.NET Core
-- Opens directly when the project is run
 - Uses the same backend origin (no CORS issues)

 ### Admin Panel Capabilities

-- Dashboard with statistics and charts
+- Dashboard with basic statistics and charts
 - Job list with filtering and pagination
 - Create and edit jobs via a drawer-based UI
 - Kanban board with drag & drop status updates